benwang2/obsidian-f22/Rutgers/2022 Fall/352/Notes/Lecture 24.md

 	- Assume same local preference
 	- Same AS path length
 - **Closest next hop-router**: choose path via B1 rather than B2

+- Choosing closest next-hop results in **early exit routing**
+	- Try to exit the local AS as early as possible
+	- Called **hot potato routing**
+- Reduce resource use within local AS
+	- potentially at the expense of another AS